eWaterCycle/infra/roles/revers-proxy/README.md

 Role Name
 =========

-Reverse proxy for explore server.
-Proxies requests to the terriajs and experiment launcher web applications.
+NGINX Web server which acts as reverse proxy and encryption.

 Requirements
 ------------